-- A general ledger (GL) is a complete record of a company's financial transactions since inception.
+- A general ledger (GL) is a A general leager (GL) is a complete record of a company's financial transactions since inception.
 It consists of all accounts with balances in the Recipient's financial system. - Best Practice: All accounts in the general ledger should be reviewed each month.
 Significant balance sheet accounts should be reconciled each month. - The trial balance (TB) is a list of ALL the general ledger accounts and their debit and credit balances at a specific date. - Best Practice: Generate a trial balance at the end of an accounting period to review accounts for accuracy and for performing additional adjusting entries that may be required to any of the account balances.